AtienoMboya/alx-low_level_programming/0x00-hello_world/README.md

 	generates the assembly code of a c code and saves it in an output file 3-name
 	compile a c file and create an executable
+4-puts.c
+	prints exactly "Programming is like building a multilingual puzzle, followed by a new line.